Welcome to the School Nurses' Website!

 - Temperature of 100 degrees F or greater within the past 24 hours

 - Vomiting or diarrhea occurring within the past 24 hours

 - Strep infections of any kind, untreated ringworm, conjunctivitis, or impetigo.
 These are all contagious infections and must be treated with medication for at least 24 hours before returning to school

 - Rash of unknown origin - this may indicate many different things and should be checked by your pediatrician

 Children with pain should be taken seriously, especially in young children.
-Earaches, toothaches, and headaches should be evaluated.
+Earaches, toothaches, and headaches should be evaluated by a doctor.